mohd-hafizzuddin/sephora-data-management/README.md

 9. author_rating.author_id REFERENCES author.author_id
 10. author_rating.product_id REFERENCES product.product_id

-## Stored Procedure for automated data insertion
+## List of Stored Procedure for automated data insertion

 1. insertupdateBrands: Automated inserts or updates brand data from the product_info table into the brands table.
 2. insertupdateProduct: Automated inserts or updates product data from the product_info table into product table.